heinrich-edelmann/for_work/python/jupyter_notebook/project1_DataPreparation/read_me.txt

---This project consists of preparaing the data of an excel table with 250 rows and 13 columns
+--This project consists of preparing the data of an excel table with 250 rows and 13 columns

 - Everything was done in german, but I believe the work with the code and the data is visible and is in a way organized so that one can follow the code step by step.